ibm-cloud-docs/EventStreams/security.md

 The certificates and the certified cloud products listing can be found in the [IBM Trust Center](https://www.ibm.com/trust) in section [IBM Cloud Compliance Programs - Global](https://www.ibm.com/cloud/compliance/global).

-The Standard, Enterprise, and Satellite plans ISO 27001, 27017, 27018, and ISO 27701 certified.
+The Enterprise, Standard, and Satellite plans ISO 27001, 27017, 27018, and ISO 27701 certified.

 ## Information System Security Management and Assessment Program (ISMAP)
 {: #ismap}

 {{site.data.keyword.messagehub}} Standard and Enteprise plans are certified by ISMAP (Information System Security Management and Assessment Program), the Japanese government program for assessing the security of public cloud services.

-The Standard and Enterprise plans are ISMAP certified.
+The Enterprise and Standard plans are ISMAP certified.

 ## Cloud Computing Compliance Controls Catalogue (C5)
 {: #c5}

 {{site.data.keyword.messagehub}} Standard and Enterprise plans are certified to C5 (Cloud Computing Compliance Controls Catalogue) and meet the requirements for cloud security and the adoption of public cloud solutions by German government agencies.

-The Standard and Enterprise plans are C5 certified.
+The Enterprise and Standard plans are C5 certified.

-## SOC 2 Type 1 Certification
-{: #soc2_type1}

-{{site.data.keyword.messagehub}} is SOC 2 Type 1 certified.
-For information about requesting an {{site.data.keyword.cloud_notm}} SOC 2 report, see [IBM Cloud global compliance programs](https://www.ibm.com/cloud/compliance).

-The Standard and Enterprise plans are SOC 2 Type 1 certified.

-## SOC 2 Type 2 Certification
+## SOC 1, SOC 2 Type 2, and SOC 3 Certification
-{: #soc2_type2}
+{: #soc_type}

-{{site.data.keyword.IBM}} provides a Service Organization Controls (SOC) 2 Type 2 report for {{site.data.keyword.messagehub}}.
+{{site.data.keyword.IBM}} provides a Service Organization Controls (SOC) report for {{site.data.keyword.messagehub}}.
 The reports evaluate {{site.data.keyword.IBM_notm}}'s operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
 The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.cloud_notm}} to safeguard their customers' data and information.

-You can request a SOC 2 Type 2 report from the customer portal or contact your sales representative.
+You can request a SOC report from the customer portal or contact your sales representative.
 Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter).

-The Standard and Enterprise plans are SOC 2 Type 2 certified.
+The Enterprise and Standard plans are SOC 2 Type 2 certified.

 ## Payment Card Industry Data Security Standard (PCI DSS)
 {: #pci_dss}